BAYSIDE PROJECTS

 Milestone 2 - Implementing Annual Evaluations.

-Milestone 4 - Preparing the Accreditation Documents.
+Milestone 4 - Preparing Visits & Exhibits.

 This approach allows your institution to commit to one objective and one consulting fee at a time.
 You may cancel our services at any time without penalties.
 Each module focuses on one of the Licensed to Accredited Milestones, aligns with 2026 standards, and includes ten (10) live Zoom training sessions.